MELATONIN Overview Information

 - In children with insomnia due to delayed sleep onset, melatonin 5 mg at 6:00 PM daily.

-- In children with developmental disorders (including cerebral palsy, autism, and mental retardation), melatonin 5 mg at 8:00 PM daily.
+- In children with developmental disorders (including cerebral palsy, autism, and intellectual disabilities), melatonin 5 mg at 8:00 PM daily.
 Both immediate-release and sustained-release preparations have been used.

 - For jet lag: 0.5-5 mg at bedtime is commonly taken on the arrival day at the destination, continuing for 2-5 days.
 Low doses of 0.5-3 mg are often used to avoid the hypnotic properties of the higher 4-5 mg doses.